Tensorflow on DARWIN

 Coprocessor usage

-As of 2024, Anaconda virtual environments are suggested for TensorFlow virtual environments.
-This recipe assumes the user is adding the software to shared workgroup storage, ${WORKDIR_SW}/tensorflow
+This recipe assumes the user is adding the software to shared workgroup storage, ${WORKDIR_SW}/tensorflow and ${WORKDIR_SW}/valet.

 [(my_workgroup:user)@login01.darwin ~]$ vpkg_require anaconda/2024.02:python3 Adding package `anaconda/2024.02:python3` to your environment [(my_workgroup:user)@login01.darwin ~]$